 A Platform for Community Action

-Voices of Humanity (VoH) is an online community where the crowd-sourced voices of the genders and generations will weave a tale of love and wit, remaking humanity's vision of itself in the process.
-Through this new lens, the human race will see itself as the intelligent, generous and capable species that we are, giving us the trust and confidence we need to cooperate on pressing global matters.
-Please see A Plan to Capture the Center and Marginalize the Hardliners.
+Putting it all together, Voices of Humanity uses crowd-source technology (voting on messages) to give women, men, youth, middle-aged and seniors each a collective voice.
+Empowered with the gift of speech, these great divisions of the human race will join together with humanity-as-one to weave a tale of love and wit.
+Through this new lens we will come to see ourselves as the intelligent, generous and capable species that we are, giving us the trust and confidence we need to cooperate on pressing global matters.

 VoH is a project of Collective Communication, Inc. (CCI), a California non-profit.
 Roger Eaton, Founder and now Treasurer of CCI is current project coordinator.
 As of January 2017, Bronwyn Galloway is President of CCI and with her lead we are looking to bring in more women from around the world to the CCI Board.
 The VoH online community is implemented via InterMix open source software at github under the GPL v3.0 license.